 On average, how many wines do you taste per day?
-70 to 80, increasing to six days a week at the height of activity between January and March, otherwise each day I don’t have another commitment taking me away from the tasting room at Coldstream Hills.
+70 to 80, six days a week at the height of activity between January and March, otherwise every day I don’t have another commitment taking me away from the tasting room at Coldstream Hills.

-What’s your process for tasting the thousands of wines submitted for the annual Companion?
-I start tasting at 7am with all the wines already on the table, set up by the irreplaceable Beth Anthony, including soda water, hard cheese and green olives on their stones.
+What’s your process for tasting the thousands of wines submitted for the annual Halliday Wine Companion guide?
+I start at 7am, with all the wines already set up on the table by the irreplaceable Beth Anthony, including soda water, hard cheese and green olives on their stones.
 She will have done this the previous day as I come towards the conclusion of that day’s tasting.
-The white wines are set up along one side of the table, red wines on the other side.
+The white wines are set up along one side of the table, red wines on the other.
 There is sufficient room for 24 wines in each line.
 The wines are arranged in a predetermined order from light-bodied/unwooded through to full-bodied.
-Notwithstanding this, I move around the table from red to white and back again on the basis that white wines strip out the accumulation of tannins from the red wines, and the red wines strip out the acid build up from white wines.
-Traditionally, there was a rough 50/50 split between white and red, but these days it is 75/25 red to white (or even less whites).
+Notwithstanding this, I move around the table from red to white and back again on the basis that white wines strip out the accumulation of tannins from the red wines, and the red wines strip out the acid build up from the whites.
+Traditionally, there was a rough 50/50 split between white and red, but these days it is 75/25 red to white (or even fewer whites).
 Coming to the precise mechanics of creating a tasting note, I carefully look at the colour of the wine (particularly if it’s red) first up, then I assess the bouquet, and then I taste the wine for the first time.
-I next repeat that exercise, writing the note as I do so.
-Then, if I am satisfied I understand the wine, I’ll have one final taste and immediately thereafter give the points for it.
+I next repeat that exercise, writing the note as I do.
+Then, if I am satisfied that I understand the wine, I’ll have one final taste and immediately thereafter give the points for it.
 Tasting is all about concentration, and the mind gets tired before the palate or the nose.

-What’s the best part of reviewing for the Companion?
+What’s the best part of being a wine reviewer?
 The diversity of wines you taste and discovering a few new producers.
 I’ve been a wine writer for many years, so it’s a joy when I come across a winery I haven’t tried before.
-One example was the wines of tripe.Iscariot, made by a young guy in Margaret River.
-Those were a delight.

 Tell us about your approach to tasting all those wines.
-I tasted around 1700 wines all up, but it felt like 3000.
-Paula, James Halliday’s assistant, allocates the wines alphabetically, dividing the wines from each letter among the reviewers, so it’s random – we don’t own particular regions or producers.
-There’s a six-week period that’s incredibly intense and unlike judging at a wine show, there are no stewards to wash glassware and get rid of boxes – a glass washer is on my wish list for Christmas this year!
-Riedel was very generous in donating glassware and that made a huge difference, because it meant that I could line-up those 24 glasses and go.
-It’s rigorous and it's certainly not for the faint of heart.
-I didn't really change from the black tracksuit pants and t-shirt that was my outfit because it didn't matter if I spilled anything on me.
-I’d start by checking what I’d written the day previous and then get into the tasting.
-I committed to tasting about 100 wines a day, but some days my body just wouldn’t let me and because I wanted to do the wines justice, on those days I’d pull back.
-Some wines were intriguing as well, so I’d want to return to them to see how they were developing.
-Overall, the quality was high, which makes it easy but also hard.
-When they’re great they soar, but when you taste so many, a wealth of good ones can slow down the process.
+This year, I tasted around 1700 wines, but it felt like 3000.
+Paula, James Halliday’s assistant, allocates the wines alphabetically, dividing the bottles from each letter among the reviewers, so it’s random – we don’t own particular regions or producers.
+There’s a six-week period that’s incredibly intense, and unlike judging at a wine show, there are no stewards to wash glassware and get rid of boxes – a glass washer is on my wishlist for Christmas!
+Riedel was generous in donating glassware and that has made a huge difference, as it means I can line-up those 24 glasses and go.
+I don’t really change from the black tracksuit pants and t-shirt that’s my outfit because then it doesn't matter if I spill anything on me.
+I start by checking what I wrote the day previous and then get into the tasting.
+I try to taste about 100 wines a day, but some days my body won’t let me, and because I want to do the wines justice, on those days, I pull back.
+Some wines are intriguing, too, so I want to return to them and see how they’re developing.

 Do you take note of the great bottles so that you can return to them?
 Notes are inherent to the process, so yes.
 But I tend to push the better bottles aside to return to them after the drudgery.

 How do you get through all those wines?
-I wake, have breakfast, cycle for 20 kilometres, do light weights for 30, stretch and go to the tasting room by 10am.
+I wake, have breakfast, exercise and go to the tasting room by 10am.
 I try to taste 50 to 80 wines daily, although given the creative semantics required and fatigue that sets in, the figure is closer to the former rather than the latter.
-I endeavour to do this six days a week, but the wines arrive in dribs and drabs at times, meaning that I can clear my storage area out so that the next day there may be a deluge of deliveries!
+I endeavour to do this six days a week, but the wines arrive in dribs and drabs at times, meaning I can clear my storage area out so that the next day there may be a deluge of deliveries!

-How does tasting for the Companion differ from other reviewing gigs?
-Because I look after sparkling wines and there are only 500-600 Australian ones I have it relatively easy during the Companion tasting period.
-That said, there are so many more variables in the production of sparkling wine than for still wine that you need the extra time to properly consider them.
-I approach the task with some stylistic segmentation, tasting all the prosecco and then all the méthode traditionnelle wines for example, but I also try to taste the full portfolio of each producer in one go to get a feel for house style and any changes in philosophy from year to year.
-I’ll taste a particularly good wine again later in the day, and perhaps the following day too, so I might only get through 20 in a day.
-The schedule when judging wine shows, on the other hand, is far stricter and fatiguing.
+How does tasting sparkling wine differ to still?
+There are so many more variables in the production of sparkling wine that you need the extra time to consider them properly.
+I approach the task with some stylistic segmentation, for example, tasting all the prosecco and then all the traditional method wines.
+I also try to taste the full portfolio of each producer in one go to get a feel for house style and any changes in philosophy from year to year.
+I’ll taste a particularly good wine again later in the day, and perhaps the following day, too, so I might only get through 20 in a day.
+When judging wine shows, the schedule is far stricter and more fatiguing.

 Do you feel much pressure to ‘get it right’?
-I take my role very seriously, though the fact we all have different palates means I can only ever hope to get it right some of the time!
+I take my role seriously, though the fact we all have different palates means I can only hope to get it exactly right!
 I collect as much technical detail on individual wines as possible and try to re-taste them through the year alongside around 2000 Champagnes.
-You need to be sensitive to the changes taking place as sparkling wine ferments in bottle.
-I gather so much more information on the sparkling sector than there is space in the Companion that last year I was prompted to launch my Australian Sparkling Wine Report.
+You need to be sensitive to the changes taking place, as sparkling wine ferments in the bottle.
+I gather so much information on the sparkling sector that last year, I was prompted to launch my Australian Sparkling Wine Report.

-Should sparkling fans be excited about the entries in this year's Companion?
+Should sparkling fans be excited about Australian styles?
 Absolutely.
-Australian sparkling has entered a new era, with Tasmanian cuvée winning some of our most significant wine shows in the past two years.
-This is the first time in our history that sparkling wines are being recognised as equal, and even superior to, our greatest still wines.
-A lot of effort and knowledge has gone into improving production in places like northern Tasmania and cool-climate Victoria and that shows through in higher scores.
-The quality coming through in sparkling reds – a style that isn’t even made in Europe – is something else to get very excited about.
+Australian sparkling has entered a new era, with Tasmanian cuvee winning some of our most significant wine shows in the past two years.
+It is the first time in our history that sparkling wines are being recognised as equal to our greatest still wines.
+A lot of effort and knowledge has gone into improving production in places like Tasmania and Victoria, and that shows through in higher scores.
+The quality coming through in sparkling reds – a style that isn’t made in Europe – is something else that’s exciting.